Right Sliding Panel

 This document was translated by ChatGPT

-Clicking on table rows, line chart legends, topology diagrams, and other elements on the feature page can bring up the right sliding box, which will display detailed information about the clicked data.
-The right sliding box offers various functionalities including knowledge graph, traffic relationships, application metrics, endpoint list, call logs, distributed tracing, network metrics, network path, flow logs, NAT tracing, events, etc., to meet different user needs.
-Users can select the appropriate functionality based on actual needs to view and analyze data, quickly identify and address issues, and improve work efficiency.
+Clicking on a table row, line chart legend, topology diagram, or similar elements on a functional page will bring up the right sliding panel, which displays detailed information about the clicked data.
+The right sliding panel offers multiple features, including Knowledge Graph, Traffic Relationship, Application Metrics, Endpoint List, Call Logs, Distributed Tracing, Network Metrics, Network Path, Flow Logs, NAT Tracing, Events, and more, to meet different user needs.
+You can select the corresponding feature based on actual requirements to view and analyze data, enabling faster problem detection and resolution, and improving work efficiency.

 #1.1 Knowledge Graph

-The knowledge graph displays all tags associated with the clicked data object in both list and topology forms.
+The Knowledge Graph displays all Tags associated with the clicked data object in both list and topology formats.

 Knowledge Graph